kindelia/Kindelia/WHITEPAPER.md

 On Kindelia, all the opcodes above cost exactly 2 mana.
-On Ethereum, numeric opcodes are cheap (3-5 gas), but functional operations are expensive (about [~200 gas](https://medium.com/@maiavictor/compiling-formality-to-the-evm-99aec75677dd) per beta-reduction) due to emulation overhead, and storage opcodes are prohibitive (100-20000 gas), due to costly Merkle tree insertions.
+On Ethereum, numeric opcodes are cheap (3-5 gas), but functional operations are expensive (about [~200 gas](https://medium.com/@maiavictor/compiling-formality-to-the-evm-99aec75677dd) per beta-reduction, due to emulation overhead), and storage opcodes are prohibitive (100-20000 gas, due to costly Merkle tree insertions).
 Kindelia can sustain from 2x to 867x more operations per second than Ethereum, which is what makes it able to host functional and real-time applications on layer 1.